xuelin-wang/puzzles/design/concepts.md

 spec
 check with the whole runtime information/data, so more powerful than static analysis (type).

+### clojure concurrency
+Concurrency support: ref, var, atom, agent

+identity, values

+atom: single value atomic swap, no side effects.
+No waiting. reset! or swap!.
+Can add validators and watchers. manages one identity.

+ref: transaction, commute, alter. multiple objects, no side effects.
+Transactions in dosync.

+var: can be dynamic, then binding can rebind the vars for a function execution, then restore vars after done.
+Stack like binding/unbinding. static vars can also be rebound (with-redef).

+agent: guarantee order, exactly once, can have side effects.

 ### transducer
 ### monad, flatmap,
 Monad in category: a monad is a eudofunctor T with two naturals: &eta;: 1c->T and &mu;: T(T)->T